xamarin/xamarin-forms-samples/XAML/CallingFactoryMethods/README.md

 ---
 name: Calling Factory Methods
 description: This sample demonstrates using XAML to call a factory method that can be used to initialize an object.
-For more information about this sample, see...
 topic: sample
 languages:
 - csharp